lissarubi/markpdf/README.md

 MarkPDF is a program what transform a Markdown file to a PDF

-> Warning: Images can't be loaded in MarkPDF because Puppeteer.

 ## Install

 Install Node with your packeage manager like `sudo apt install nodejs`